omgmog/omgmog.github.com/_posts/2012-07-03-getting-to-grips-with-git-log.md

 `git log --since="2 weeks ago" -- gitk` - Show the changes during the last two weeks to the file gitk.
 The "--" is necessary to avoid confusion with the branch named gitk

-`git log --branches --not --remotes=origin` - Shows all commits that are in any of local branches but not in any of remote-tracking branches for origin (what you have that origin doesn’t).
+`git log --branches --not --remotes=origin` - Shows all commits that are in any of local branches but not in any of remote-tracking branches for origin (what you have that origin doesn't).

 I haven't yet had much use for a lot of the options shown here, but I do have a particular use case: preparing for my Daily Scrum at work.
 Without giving a history of Agile, a Daily Scrum is a meeting amongst a development team where each team member tells the team what s/he did on the previous work day, and what s/he plans to do today.